Warragai Creek

 The Summerland Way corridor through which Warragai Creek sits is characterised by open farmland, beef cattle grazing, and subtropical woodland on the ancient river terraces between Casino and Grafton.
 The broader Clarence Valley is one of New South Wales' most productive agricultural regions, known for beef, dairy, and cane farming.
 Grafton (the district's main centre, approximately 35 kilometres south) is famous for its Jacaranda Festival and tree-lined streets, while Casino (to the north-west) is the principal beef-industry hub for the Northern Rivers.
 Residents of Warragai Creek rely on private vehicles for all services, with both towns providing full amenities within easy reach.

-Warragai Creek falls under postcode 2460 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Northern Tablelands electorate.
+Warragai Creek falls under postcode 2460 and is governed by the Clarence Valley Council (Local Government Area).
+For federal elections, residents vote in the electorate of Page, while state elections fall under the Northern Tablelands electorate.

 📍 Location